google/trillian/integration/README.md

 ## Running the tests

-### Map integration test
-To run the Map integration test, ensure that you have a mysql database configured and running, with the Trillian schema loaded (see the [main README](../README.md) for details), and then run `map_integration_test.sh`.

 ### Log integration test
 To run the Log integration test, ensure that you have a mysql database configured and running, with the Trillian schema loaded (see the